Nikon D800 vs Olympus E-M5 II

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Faster buffer clearing: Supports a more advanced SD data transfer standard (UHS-II vs UHS-I).

 - More affordable: Was introduced into a lower priced category (63 percent cheaper at launch).

 - More modern: Reflects 2 years and 11 months of technical progress since the D800 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the E-M5 II emerges as the winner of the match-up (16 : 14 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the E-M5 II is the clear winner of the contest (18 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the D800 and the E-M5 II in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the D800 and the E-M5 II in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Expert reviews: Nikon D800 vs Olympus E-M5 II